-We are currently processing applications received between April 1, 2020 and March 31, 2021.
-Applicants who submit applications in this period will receive a notification by email as soon as the application is processed (depending on the volume of applications and the timing of government funding, this process may take between 4-6 weeks).
-Please note that due to a high volume of submissions, we are unable to confirm the receipt of applications or provide updates about the status of applications over the phone.
+We are currently processing applications received between April 1, 2021 and March 31, 2022.
+Applicants who submit applications in this period will receive a notification by email as soon as the application is processed (depending on the volume of applications and the timing of government funding, this process may take several weeks).
+Please note: Due to a high volume of submissions, we are unable to confirm the receipt of applications or provide updates about the status of applications over the phone.

 Please note that only complete applications will be accepted.
 All fields of the application form, including the CNO Registration Number and the Social Insurance Number, must be completed.
 Late and/or incomplete applications will be declined.
 No exceptions will be made for late and/or incomplete applications.

 Applicants are required to keep copies of their application forms, supporting documents, and the application verification number as proof of submission.

 Applicants who receive funding in the 2023 calendar year (Jan 1 – Dec 31, 2023) will be mailed T4A tax forms in February, 2024.
 Applicants are asked to notify staff of address changes.

 The Nursing Education Initiative (NEI) is an education grants program that supports nurses in continuing education to improve their nursing knowledge and skills.

 All nurses registered to practice in the province of Ontario are eligible to apply.
 Nurses undertaking professional development course(s) and/or program(s), may be eligible for reimbursement of up to $1,500 per funding year (April 1 to March 31).
 The professional development course(s) or program(s) must enhance the quality of care and services provided in Ontario.

 The Nursing Education Initiative funding is intended to reimburse base tuition course fees as well as registration fees for conferences, seminars, and workshops.
 Non-tuition fees such as ancillary, lab, campus, incidental, athletic, etc. are not eligible for reimbursement.